14 VCs for Your Retail Tech Startup | Rho

 Image of Align Ventures - Top VCs in Retail Technology

-• Industries of focus: E-commerce and retail technology
+• Industries of focus: E-Commerce, Retail Technology, Consumer

 • Founded: 2018

-• Notable investments: Airbnb, Coursera, FIGS, Impossible Foods, and Klarna
+• Notable portfolio companies: Airbnb, Coursera, FIGS, Impossible Foods, Klarna

 • Portfolio size: 24 investments